-Under the responsibility of the CFO, production of financial information is organized and carried out by the Business Finance and Group Consolidation Departments and relies on data provided by the different finance and control functions located in each entity or Region.
+Under the responsibility of the Group CFO, production of financial information is organized and carried out by the Group Controlling Department and relies on data provided by the different Business Finance Functions located in each entity or Region.

 4.3.1.
 Accounting Standards